Modern Studies in Property Law 2018

 The 12th Biennial MSPL Conference will be held at the newly refurbished Bentham House, home of the UCL Faculty of Laws, from Tuesday 10th April to Thursday 12th April 2018.

-A dedicated Post-Graduate Research strand will be held on Thursday 12th April: further details and a call for papers for this strand will be released in September 2017.
+A dedicated Post-Graduate Research strand will be held on Thursday 12th April: further details and the call for papers for this strand (which closes on Friday 1 December) are available below .

 We are delighted to announce that the MSPL keynote address will be delivered by Lady Justice Gloster on Wednesday April 11th, and will be followed by a drinks reception and conference dinner.
-We are also delighted that a plenary address will be presented by Professor Henry Smith, the Fessenden Professor of Law at Harvard Law School, and the Reporter for the American Law Institute’s Fourth Restatement of Property.
+We are also delighted that plenary addresses will be presented by Professor Henry Smith, the Fessenden Professor of Law at Harvard Law School, and the Reporter for the American Law Institute’s Fourth Restatement of Property and by Her Honour Judge Karen Walden-Smith, the specialist Chancery Judge of the Central London County Court, who also sits as a Judge of the High Court.

 If you have any queries or questions about the conference, please email us at: email@example.com